whathappenedman/test/docs/professional/notes.md

 like add up values
-for me its total of price for buy can be time/difficulty estimate
+for me its total of price for buy can be time/difficulty estimate eventually this sint just kanban kanban is just on implementation of the fact that this is a more abstract board so doesnt just haev to follow kanban style can be a bulliten board. if you take that oone step fuirther its my one note with blocks?

 have a kanban view